Paolo Maldini: Tennis

-2018-Present: Back to AC Milan
+Executive career

-In August 2018, a few weeks after Milan's change of ownership in favour of Elliott Management Corporation, he accepted an offer to become the sporting strategy & development director for the club, working alongside new sporting director Leonardo.
-This marked his comeback to the club since his retirement from active football.
+In August 2018, a few weeks after Milan's changed their ownership to Elliott Management Corporation, Maldini accepted an offer to become the sporting director for the club.
+This marked his comeback to the club since his retirement from professional football.
 On 14 June 2019, Maldini was promoted to technical director.

-After 3 years as a technical director, Milan won 2021-22 Serie A title, the first one in 11 years, with Maldini himself being instrumental in bringing many talents, the likes of Theo Hernandez, Rafael Leao, Oliver Giroud, Tomori, and Mike Maignan, the latter being named best goalkeeper of the aforementioned season, Leao also was awarded the MVP of the season.
+Milan won the 2021–22 Serie A title, the first title since 2011, with Maldini helping sign a number of key players for the victorious squad, namely Théo Hernandez, Pierre Kalulu, Rafael Leão, Olivier Giroud, Fikayo Tomori, and Mike Maignan, the latter of which was named the Best Goalkeeper of the 2021–22 season.
+In addition, Leão was awarded the MVP of the season.

-On 1 July 2022, one day after his contract expired with club, it was announced that he renewed his contract with club for additional two years as technical director.
+On 1 July 2022, one day after Maldini's contract expired, it was announced that he would remain Milan's technical director for two more years.
 On 17 November 2022, he was recognised as Sporting Director of the Year alongside fellow Milan director Frederic Massara at the 2022 Globe Soccer Awards.

+On 6 June 2023, Milan terminated his contract.

 Player profile

 Style of play

-Although he played as a left back for most of his career, Maldini was naturally right footed, and began playing for Milan as a right back.
-He was switched to the left back position by manager Arrigo Sacchi due to the presence of Mauro Tassotti on the right for Milan.
-This was made possible due to Maldini's tactical versatility and ability with both feet, which allowed him to play anywhere along the backline, and have a long and successful professional career, both with Milan and Italy.
+Although he played as a left-back for most of his career, Maldini was right-footed and began playing for Milan as a right-back.
+He was switched to the left-back position by manager Arrigo Sacchi due to Mauro Tassotti occupying the right side for Milan.

-Maldini was renowned for his technical ability, athleticism, sliding tackles, stamina, composure and fast energetic forward runs as a left-back or wing-back.
-He was also an excellent crosser of the ball, and was an effective attacking threat, scoring and assisting several goals throughout his career.
-In the final few years of his career, as he lost speed, he was moved to a centre-back position, where he excelled in relying on his experience, tactical ability, positioning and timing to win the ball.
+Maldini was renowned for his aerial abilities, sliding tackles, speed, and stamina.
+He was also an excellent attacker, as he scored and assisted many goals throughout his career.
+In the final few years of his career, as he lost speed, he was moved to a centre-back position, where he excelled in relying on his experience, aerial abilities, and tackling to stop attackers.

-As a centre-back, Maldini was renowned for his marking, awareness and ability to anticipate a threat from the opposition.
-Despite being a precise tackler and an imposing defensive presence, he often avoided committing to challenges when he deemed them unnecessary, preferring to restrict the offensive play of his opponents through his positioning and marking.
-Maldini was also known for his aerial ability, strength, tackling and man-marking, as well as his tactical knowledge.
-His passing range and ability to begin plays from the backline also allowed him to advance into the midfield and excel in the sweeper or libero position, on the rare occasion that he was deployed in this role.
+Maldini was renowned for his tactical intelligence and ability to anticipate threats from the opposition.
+Despite being a precise tackler and an imposing defensive presence, he often avoided committing to challenges when he deemed them unnecessary, preferring to restrict the offensive play of his opponents through his positioning and man-marking.
+His excellent passing allowed him to play in the sweeper or libero position.